UmamaheshMaxwell/simple-chat-app/README.md

 3) navigate to project folder using cmd or gitbash
 4) do node app
 5) once server is up , go to browser and run localhost:3000
-6) Open another browser or new tab in the same browser and run localhost:3000 again and there you go !!!
+6) open another browser or new tab in the same browser and run localhost:3000 again and there you go !!!